Home » Blog » Top Book Publishing Companies in the USA (2025): Big Five vs Small Presses, How to Judge Distribution, Marketing, and Timelines

 Baselines You Can Expect

-Even among top book publishing companies in the US, marketing support is usually selective.
+Even among top book publishing companies in the USA, marketing support is usually selective.
 Most houses provide:

 • ARCs/Galleys: Sent to trade reviewers, librarians, and select influencers.